Statues and Holy Pictures

 The lives of the saints are inspirational.
 Their images remind us of their testimony, which can encourage us in our own walk with God.
 In the early Church, when 99% of the people couldn't read and there were no readily available texts, statues, pictures and stained glass windows were the common man's Bible.

 If Exodus 20 were to be taken in the strictest sense, just think what it would mean.
-Not only could you not have images of saints, but also no pictures of friends or family, no statues of George Washington, no paintings of Martin Luther, and no picture Bibles or dolls for children.
+Not only could you not have images of saints, but also no pictures of friends or family, no statues of George Washington, no paintings of Martin Luther, no picture Bibles, and no dolls or teddy bears.
 After all, if the Bible strictly prohibits the making of images, then you can't do it for any reason.

 The idea that the early Christians refrained from making images is a myth that has been refuted by archaeology.
 There are a number of examples that remain from the first centuries.
 The Catacombs were covered with paintings of the saints.
 One notable example of a sacred object being venerated in the early Church can be found in the city of Herculaneum.
 Herculaneum and Pompeii were destroyed by an eruption of Mt.
 Vesuvius in the year 79.
 Herculaneum was totally buried and was only uncovered in modern times.
 In one of the houses archeologists found a kneeler that was placed in front of what was once a cross or crucifix.
 Eusebius talks of color portraits of Peter, Paul and Jesus that remained to his own time (325 AD).
 He also mentions a statue of Jesus and the woman cured of a hemorrhage (Mark 5:25-34).
 He relates that the statue was in front of the woman's home (The History of the Church 7:18).
 Now if such practices are wrong but were common in the first century, why is there no condemnation of them in the New Testament?
 Certainly such a "blasphemy" would not have been overlooked.